Local Community Action

 As an Ocean Bridge ambassador, you will serve your community and our oceans by challenging yourself to complete 1 to 2 hours of local service every week in your home community.
 To support you on this year of service dedicated to the oceans, you will have a weekly mentorship call with one of our program specialists.
 They will work with you to identify personal and professional development goals, build connections with local groups and people in your community and support you in creating and delivering innovative and meaningful service activities.

-Weekly ocean-related service project guidelines:
+Weekly ocean-related action project guidelines:

 · Have a connection to Ocean Health or Ocean Literacy.

 · Must take place in Canada and serve your community.